MSTEP Program Admission Requirements and Prerequisites

 - (See, AB-130 Coded Correspondence for additional information)

 - Basic Skills Requirement - Individuals may satisfy the basic skills requirement by mixing and matching the following methods ensuring they meet the proficiency requirement in all three areas: reading, writing, and math.
-Candidates should submit a "Verification of Basic Skills Requirement" form for review to email@example.com.
+Candidates should submit a Basic Skills Evaluation Request Form for review to email@example.com.

 - California Basic Educational Skills Test (CBEST)